onosproject/onos-e2-sm/protoc-gen-builder/README.md

 Here are the parameters you should pass:
 - `-I="..."` specifies path to the imports included in `.proto` file(s)
 - `--plugin="..."` specifies path to your custom plugin if it is not located in one of the folders in `$PATH`.
 Ignore it, if you've already run `make build_protoc_gen_choice`.
-- `--builder_out="..."` specifies path where to store generated files
+- `--builder_out="..."` specifies path where to store generated files.
+In case of ServiceModel package generation, you should specify the root directory of the SM as a builder output directory.
 - `*.proto` is a path to the source `.proto` file(s) to process

 Here is a set of parameters you could pass to the plugin: